syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Organize-Pages.md

 N> The sample projects for organizing pages using the Syncfusion PDF Viewer are available in the [GitHub](https://github.com/SyncfusionExamples/WPF-PDFViewer-Examples/tree/master/OrganzingPages-Examples/PageOrganizer).

-## Show the annotations in page organizer
+## Show/Hide the annotations in page organizer panel

-You can show the annotations in page organizer of the ‘PdfViewerControl’ by setting the ‘PageOrganizerSettings.ShowAnnotations’ property to true.
+You can show or hide the annotations and form fields in the page organizer panel of the ‘PdfViewerControl’ by setting the ‘PageOrganizerSettings.ShowAnnotations’ property to true.
+By default, the value of 'ShowAnnotations' is set to false.
-Refer to the following code example to show the annotations in page organizer.
+Refer to the following code example to show the annotations in page organizer panel. x
 {% tabs %}
 {% highlight c# %}